 - the acceptance of cultural and societal norms (e.g. religion)

-- what other people say (e.g.education or mentoring).
+- what other people say (e.g. education, conditioning or mentoring).

 Attitudes – are the mental dispositions people have towards others people and the current circumstances before making decisions that result in behaviour.
 People primarily form their attitudes from underlying values and beliefs.
 However, factors which may not have been internalised as beliefs and values can still influence a person’s attitudes at the point of decision-making.
 Typical influences include the desire to please, political correctness, convenience, peer pressure, and or psychological stressors